Eyezy Review 2026: Is It Worth the High Cost?

 The features we did have seemed to work fine.
 Location tracking took some time to update, but it was an overall positive experience.
 Since Eyezy seems focused on conversation monitoring, it was a bit of a disappointment not to see screenshots of messages.

 Eyezy may be a good option if you are focused on reviewing every message that your child sends or receives.
-However, other parental control apps offer more features for a more competitive price.
+However, other parental control apps offer better ways to protect kids with more features, and at a more competitive price.

 Our team has done extensive research and testing to find the best parental control apps on the market.
 One of them may be a better fit for your needs and help your child establish online boundaries.